-A Twist on the Traditional Moscow Mule Recipe
+A Whiskey Moscow Mule Recipe

-Any way I can figure out how to make more drinks with whisky is OK in my book.
+Any time I can figure out how to make more drinks with whisky is OK in my book.
 George Dickel Superior No. 12 is one I like to break out often, its flavor has hints of maple and vanilla with a rich oak flavor that is perfect for mixing up cocktails.

 There’s something about using traditional mule glasses that make your drink taste better, too.
 Your drink stays colder, and somehow you just feel cooler holding one in your hand.